reduxjs/redux/docs/advanced/Middleware.md

 };

 /**
- * Lets you dispatch a function instead an action.
+ * Lets you dispatch a function instead of an action.
  * This function will receive `dispatch` and `getState` as arguments.
  *
  * Useful for early exits (conditions over `getState()`), as well